Have you ever heard of medical identity theft?

 - Unsecured networks.
 Some centers still fail to give cybersecurity deserved attention.
 Hackers take advantage of small providers who may lack the training or technology to encrypt patient’s data.

-Unlike financial fraud, there’s no direct way to recognize the medical scam.
-If you fell for this scam, you wouldn’t find the con until years later, long after the scammer disappeared.
+Unlike financial fraud, there’s no direct way to recognize a medical scam in the making.
+If you fell for this scam, you perhaps wouldn’t find the con until years later, long after the scammer disappeared.

 The next time you visit a medical center, these warning signs will tell whether you can trust or not: